linaori/symfony/UPGRADE-4.3.md

 FrameworkBundle
 ---------------

- * Deprecated the `framework.templating` option, use Twig instead.
+ * Deprecated the `framework.templating` option, configure the twig bundle instead.
+If twig is already configured, you can safely remove this option.
  * Not passing the project directory to the constructor of the `AssetsInstallCommand` is deprecated.
 This argument will be mandatory in 5.0.
  * Deprecated the "Psr\SimpleCache\CacheInterface" / "cache.app.simple" service, use "Symfony\Contracts\Cache\CacheInterface" / "cache.app" instead.